ahamez/protox/README.md

 [{5, 2, <<121, 97, 121, 101>>}]
 ```

 You must use `unknown_fields/1` as the name of the field (e.g. `__uf__` in the above example) is generated at compile-time to avoid collision with the actual fields of the Protobuf message.
 This function returns a list of tuples `{tag, wire_type, bytes}`.
-For more information, please see [protobuf encoding guide](https://developers.google.com/protocol-buffers/docs/encoding).
+For more information, please see the [protobuf encoding guide](https://developers.google.com/protocol-buffers/docs/encoding).

 > [!NOTE]
 > Unknown fields are retained when re-encoding the message.